OISF/suricata/doc/userguide/upgrade.rst

   change, however if you run these tools from the source directory, patch them or use them as Python modules your workflows may need to be adapted.
+- The AF_PACKET default block size for both TPACKET_V2 and TPACKET_V3
+  has been increased from 32k to 128k.
+This is to allow for full size defragmented packets.
+For TPACKET_V3 the existing ``block-size`` parameter can be used to change this back to the old default of 32768 if needed.
+For TPACKET_V2 a new configuration parameter has been added, ``v2-block-size`` which can be used to tune this value for TPACKET_V2.
+Due to the increased block size, memory usage has been increased, but should not be an issue in most cases.

 Removals
 ~~~~~~~~